shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-data-warehouse.md

 :::note
 This tutorial assumes that you have done the following:

-  * setup the appropriate permissions.
+  * setup the appropriate permissions (see [authorization guide](../../blueprint-library/amazon-redshift/amazon-redshift-authorization.md))
-  * created a cluster.
+  * created a Redshift cluster
-  * created an S3 bucket to store the sample files.
+  * created an S3 bucket to store the sample files
 :::

 ### Load data into S3